addianto/sitodo/docs/bootcamp/day-2/update-data-model.md

-# One of Many Lists
+# Create a One-To-Many List

 Today you will update the application by making the user able to create multiple lists each time they open the app.
 At the same time, you will practice a Git workflow called **Feature Branch** workflow.